ocarr3/CS441_Fall2022/README.md

 # CS441_Fall2022
 Welcome to my submission for Homework 1.
-Below I will layout the files in my program and their uses.
+Below I will layout the files in my program and their uses. video link: https://www.youtube.com/watch?v=7R4U8fRmB4M

 # Configuration Files (src/main/resources)
 Added configuration files much like the one sincluded for LogFileGenerator as HW1Configs.conf.
 This file allows users to write in specific input and output directories for each of the tasks.
 And using a utility is fetched inside the program for use.
 It also allows for the passing of parameters that change the task's behavior likeinputting a time interval for limiting the logs mapped.